-Additionally, the attending health professional who signed the POST form may revoke if a change in the patient's medical condition makes the medical orders on the form contrary to generally accepted health care standards.
+Additionally, the attending health professional who signed the POST form may revoke the form if a change in the patient's medical condition makes the medical orders on the form contrary to generally accepted health care standards.
+In this case, the health professional must take reasonable actions to notify the patient/patient representative of the revocation and the change that warranted it.

-A POST form may be revoked by any of the parties listed by writing "revoked" over the signature of the patient or patient representative, as applicable, and the attending health professional who signed the form.
-A patient representative who revokes must take reasonable actions to notify one or more of the following: the attending health professional, another health professional who is treating the patient, or the health facility caring for the patient.
+A POST form may be revoked by any of the parties listed by writing "revoked" over the signature of the patient or patient representative, as applicable, and the attending health professional who signed the form, on both the copy in the patient's file and the patient's copy.
+A patient/patient representative who revokes a form must take reasonable actions to notify one or more of the following: the attending health professional, another health professional who is treating the patient, or the health facility caring for the patient (as well as the patient, if the representative revokes the form).